Tom Kerrigan (golfer): Professional career

 Kerrigan, who by 1920 was playing out of Siwanoy Country Club, carded two rounds totaling 143 and won by six shots in the inaugural 1920 Westchester Open golf tournament held on the Gedney Farm Country Club course (now known as Westchester Hills Golf Club).
 His driving was described as "long and straight".
 His iron shots were effectively executed and he was able to handle the treacherous greens when the other players could not.
 His putting was said to be "wellnigh faultless."
 Arthur Reid, playing out of Ardsley Country Club, was second on 149 and Jack Dowling came in third on 150.

 Kerrigan was twice the runner-up in the Canadian Open championship.
 In the 1922 Canadian Open, held at Mt.
-Bruno Golf Club in Saint-Bruno, Quebec, Kerrigan shot 304 and Al Watrous was on 303, beating Kerrigan by a single shot.
+Bruno Golf Club in Saint-Bruno-de-Montarville, Québec, Kerrigan shot 304 and Al Watrous was on 303, beating Kerrigan by a single shot.
 Kerrigan returned to play in the 1923 Canadian Open, held on the Herbert Strong-designed Lakeview Golf Club in Toronto, Ontario, and once again finished in the second spot, this time losing to Clarence Hackney by the score of 295 to 300.

 The 1921 Open Championship was the 56th Open Championship, held 23–25 June at the Old Course at St Andrews in St Andrews, Scotland.
 Former local Jock Hutchison won his only Open Championship, in a 36-hole playoff over amateur Roger Wethered.
 It was Hutchison's second and final major title.
 Kerrigan finished in third place, carding rounds of 74-80-72-72=298, and won £40.

 Kerrigan taught many golfers who went on to success in their own right in golf.
 Among them was Jess Sweetser, the first American-born amateur golfer to win the British Amateur championship which in 1926 was contested at Muirfield.
 Sweetser also won the 1922 U.S. Amateur championship.

 In 1939 he shot the exceptionally low score of 62 on the par-71 Siwanoy course.
 He was often called "Tee Shot" Kerrigan due to his ability to hit unusually long drives.